microsoft/FluidFramework/BREAKING.md

 ### Container runtime event changes
 Container runtime now emits the event "fluidDataStoreInstantiated" instead of "componentInstantiated"

-### Component is removed from telemtry event names
+### Component is removed from telemetry event names
 The following telemetry event names have been updated to drop references to the term component:

 ComponentRuntimeDisposeError -> ChannelDisposeError